Agricultural Science Major

 - Maintain records

-- Remain up-to-date on industry trends and regulations
+- Remain current on industry trends and regulations

 Industrial sales representative